 - 2 small red chili peppers, seeds removed, sliced lengthwise into quarters and then sliced thin crosswise (I like Fresno peppers or red jalapeños)

-- Heat 3 tablespoons olive oil in a large skillet over medium heat (cast iron or non-stick) When oil is very hot toss in one third of the brussels sprouts or just enough to cover the bottom of the pan in one layer.
-Leave them undisturbed to brown for about two minutes.
+- Sauté The Brussels: Heat 3 tablespoons oil over medium heat until hot and add one third of the Brussels or just enough to cover the bottom of the pan in one layer.
+Leave them undisturbed to for 2-3 minutes until browned.
 Flip with a spatula and brown for another two minutes on the other side.
-Transfer browned brussels to a clean bowl.
-Cook the rest of the brussels sprouts in batches the same way.
-Set aside.
+Transfer to a bowl.
+Repeat with the rest of the Brussels.

 - Add 1 tablespoon of oil to the same skillet.
 Add the chopped scallions and chilies and sauté for 1-2 minutes until they start to soften.

-- Add the brussels back into the skillet with the scallions and chilies.
-Pour the sauce over and cook, tossing for 2-3 minutes until everything is combined and hot.
+- Return Brussels to the skillet, pour the sauce over and cook, tossing, for 2-3 minutes, or until everything is combined and hot.
 Add salt to taste.
 Enjoy!